-As one of the country’s most beautiful parks, Yosemite National Park in California should be on everyone’s must see list.
-And like most National Parks, there is not only so much to see, but dealing with crowds is a fact of life.
-Both can make the visit not only stressful, but make it difficult to get everything in during one visit.
-Follow these Yosemite top tips and hit these must see attractions first for a less stressful visit.
+As one of the country’s most beautiful parks, Yosemite National Park in California should be on everyone’s must-see list.
+And like most National Parks, dealing with crowds is a fact of life.
+It can make it difficult to get everything in during one visit.
+Follow these Yosemite top tips and hit these must-see attractions first for a less stressful visit.

 Where to Find Yosemite

-Yet, the mystic won out and I started my research to find the best time to visit, what not to miss, and hidden gems.
-No camping for our family, and we enjoyed good food.
+Yet, the mystique won out and I started my research to find the best time to visit, what not to miss, and hidden gems.
+No camping for our family, and we enjoy good food.
 Yet I was concerned about where to stay near Yosemite and if there’d even be good food, but I discovered I didn’t need to worry at all.

 Tunnel View Viewpoint

 It is literally right when you come out of the tunnel.
-This is the most ionic picture taken by all park visitors.
+This is the most iconic picture taken by all park visitors.
 It can get busy, but is well worth the stop.
 Looking left, you will see El Captain, to the right Bridalveil Fall, and the beautiful Half Dome is off in the distance.
-This is oe spot where you truly see it all.
+This is one spot where you truly see it all.

 Right below Half Dome is a spot that’s never very crowded.
-The round trip walk is two miles and well worth it!
+The round-trip walk is two miles and well worth it!
 Bring a snack and enjoy the trail.
-It is a paved so all can enjoy.
-If you are visiting in late summer or fall, some portions of the trail may have turned to beautiful meadows, but no matter what the season, it is a must see.
+It is paved so all can enjoy.
+If you are visiting in late summer or fall, some portions of the trail may have turned to beautiful meadows, but no matter what the season, it is a must-see.

 This is a not to be missed spot, period.
 It’s a very short walk from the parking area to the edge of the cliff.
 You will seriously feel like you are in the clouds and there is really no other spot like it.